A Closer Look at Prototype Classifier for Few-shot Image Classification: Related Work

-We summarize related work by describing a prototype classifier with meta-learning, fine-tuning-based approach without meta-learning, and theoretical analysis related to the few-shot learning problem. \paragraph{A prototype classifier with meta-learning} On the basis of the hypothesis that features well distinguished in the training phase are also useful for classifying new classes, constructing one or multiple prototypes for classifying unseen examples is a widely used approach \citep{macthing_net, protonet, multi_model_protonet, reweight_information_protonet,relationnet,IMProtonet,cross_transformer, imprinted_weight}.
-Certain algorithms compute similarities between multiple prototypes and unseen examples by using their own modules, such as attention mechanism \citep{macthing_net, cross_transformer}, relation network \citep{relationnet}, reweighting mechanisms by taking into account between-class and within-class interaction \citep{reweight_information_protonet}, and latent clusters \citep{IMProtonet}.
-Prototypes are also constructed in a multi-modal way \citep{multi_model_protonet}.
-Another line of research is transforming the space of extracted features to a better distinguishable space \citep{subspace_fewshot, tapnet, dao_fewshot_manifold, dao_fewshot_twostage}.
-Because of its convenience, the approach with a prototype classifier is adapted to other domain such as semantic segmentation \citep{FewshotSeg}, text classification \citep{protonet_text}, and speech recognition \citep{wang2019centroid}.
+We summarize related work by describing a prototype classifier with meta-learning, linear-evaluation-based approach without meta-learning, a prototype classifier without meta-learning and theoretical analysis related to the few-shot learning problem. \paragraph{Prototype classifier with meta-learning} On the basis of the hypothesis that features well distinguished in the training phase are also useful for classifying new classes, constructing one or multiple prototypes for classifying unseen examples is a widely used approach \citep{macthing_net, protonet, multi_model_protonet, reweight_information_protonet,relationnet,IMProtonet,cross_transformer, imprinted_weight}.
+Certain algorithms compute similarities between multiple prototypes and unseen examples by using their own modules, such as an attention mechanism \citep{macthing_net, cross_transformer}, a relation network \citep{relationnet}, reweighting mechanisms by taking into account between-class and within-class interaction \citep{reweight_information_protonet}, and latent clusters \citep{IMProtonet}.
+Another line of research is transforming the space of extracted features to a better distinguishable space \citep{subspace_fewshot, tapnet, dao_fewshot_manifold, dao_fewshot_twostage} or taking the variance of features into account \citep{ssimple_cnaps} .

-\paragraph{Update-based meta-learning} In contrast to the approach with a prototype classifier and meta-learning , in update-based meta-learning approaches, model parameters are adjusted in the test phase so that a model can adapt to new classes.
-Model-agnostic meta-Learning (MAML) and its variants \citep{maml, p_maml, reptile2} search for a good initialization parameters that adapt to new classes with a few labeled data and a few update steps of the parameters.
-Another approach involves learning an effective update rule for the parameters of a base-learner model through a sequence of training episodes \citep{meta_learning_differentiable_solvers, meta_learning_differentiable_convex}.
-Both approaches require additional learning of hyper-parameters and training time; thus, they prevent quick adaptation to new classes.
+\paragraph{Update-based meta-learning} In contrast to the prototype classifier with meta-learning, update-based meta-learning adjusts the model parameters to adapt to new classes.
+Model-agnostic meta-learning (MAML) and its variants \citep{maml, p_maml, reptile2} search for good initialization parameters that adapt to new classes with a few labeled data and a few update steps.
+These approaches require additional learning of hyper-parameters and training time; thus, they prevent quick adaptation to new classes.